Welcome to the "Rancho Relaxo" blog for January.

 Central, the chicken ranch being run by two old turkeys.

 This isn't a rare phenomenon but it doesn't happen every year.
 This happens when the the surface temperatures and ambient temps are at a certain point which basically traps the clouds at a position above the ground instead of on it.
 At that point, we would experience fog.
+This pictures is looking north from Circle R. The hill where the cloud is is directly behind our house.
+Our place is at the bottom and can't be seen because of the trees that are in the way.
+You can barely see Dr. Falopino's house which is directly behind ours and up higher on the hill and slightly above the tree line.

 Tip O’ the Day